-Owing to the nature of the Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a Trustee may have an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Trust's financial regulations and normal procurement procedures.
+Owing to the nature of the Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a Trustee may have have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.